 The recent shuttering of Visceral Studios (responsible for such games as the Dead Space series) isn’t too surprising when you consider EA’s long history of closing up otherwise-liked studios (Pandemic, which gave us the original two Star Wars Battlefront games immediately springs to mind).
-What makes it particularly unnerving in this case – aside from the usual messed-up economics of people potentially losing their jobs – is EA’s bloodthirsty push for more monetized multiplayer, according to ex-Bioware gameplay designer Manveer Heir (link this phrase to a source article).
+What makes it particularly unnerving in this case – aside from the usual messed-up economics of people potentially losing their jobs – is EA’s bloodthirsty push for more monetized multiplayer, according to ex-Bioware gameplay designer Manveer Heir.
 Considering the creep of multiplayer into their recent games, along with the recent decision to end updates for Mass Effect: Andromeda’s single player component, the push speaks to a broader incentive to solely focus on multiplayer.

 Microtransactions have become more glaringly ubiquitous in gaming.
 While it’s more of a staple of “free-to-play” games, it’s become disturbingly common to see them in multiplayer, as well as single-player games from AAA on down.
 It’s easy to understand why they’re there as an easy source of revenue, but it’s become something of a situation where the microtransactions are becoming more intrusive like with Lord of the Rings: Shadow of War including a myriad of microtransactions to get items as well as experience.